White Paper

 Takeaway.
 A Salesforce quote is four negotiations stacked into one number.
 Separate the edition, the licenses, the add-ons, and the term, and price each on its own.

-A practical method to right-size user licenses
+9. A practical method to right-size user licenses

 The largest recurring saving in most Salesforce estates comes from matching users to the right license type.
 This is a repeatable exercise, and it is worth running before every renewal rather than once.
 The method has four steps.

-First, pull a login and usage report for every active user over the last 90 days.
+Pull a login and usage report for every active user over the last 90 days.
 Salesforce provides the data to show who logs in, how often, and which objects and features they touch.
 Users who rarely log in, or who only view a narrow set of records, are candidates for a lighter license or for removal.

-Second, group users by what they actually do.
 Sales and service staff working opportunities and cases need full CRM.
 Operational users who only use a custom app and a few standard objects can sit on Salesforce Platform.
 External partners and customers belong on community or external licenses through Experience Cloud, not on internal CRM seats.

-Third, model the move.
 For each group that could shift to a lighter license, calculate the per-user difference and the total annual effect.
 Confirm that the target license type carries the objects and permissions those users rely on, so the change does not break a workflow.

-Fourth, stage the change at renewal.
 License type moves are cleanest at the renewal point, when the committed quantity and mix are being reset anyway.
 Bring the usage data to the table so the new mix is defensible line by line rather than asserted.

 Takeaway.
 Run the login and usage report before every renewal.
 The gap between licensed and active users, and between full CRM and lighter types, is where the recurring saving lives.

-How discounting works at Salesforce
+10. How discounting works at Salesforce

 The risk in chasing discount is that it can be used to justify a configuration you do not need.
 A larger discount on a richer edition, more add-ons, or a higher committed quantity can still cost more than a smaller discount on a right-sized deal.
 Discount is the last thing to settle, after the edition, the license mix, the add-ons, and the term are correct.